Domina (TV series): Production

-Written by Simon Burke, the lead director is Australian filmmaker Claire McCarthy.
+The series was written by Simon Burke, and the lead director was Australian filmmaker Claire McCarthy.
 Filming for Domina resumed at the Cinecittà studios in Rome in July 2020 following delays from the initial start in 2019 due to the COVID-19 pandemic.
 The show's title comes from the female version of 'Dominus', the Ancient Roman title for sovereignty, and from which the word 'dominate' originates.

 As pointed out by Nicola Maccanico (executive vice president of programming, Sky Italia), Domina is an international production with strong Italian roots.
-Ancient Rome is brought back to life, bringing together at Cinecittà the great international artistic values and the best Italian talents in the sector.
-The costumes were designed by Gabriella Pescucci, and the production design by Luca Tranchino.
+The costumes were designed by Gabriella Pescucci, and the production design was by Luca Tranchino.

 In February 2022, Epix (later renamed MGM+) renewed the show for a second series.

 In April 2024, it was reported that the series had been canceled after two series.

 Broadcast

 The series was released in its entirety on 14 May 2021 on Sky Box Sets and NOW in Italy and the UK.
 It premiered on television the same day on Sky Atlantic (Italy) and Sky Atlantic (UK).

 In the United States, the series premiered on 6 June 2021 on Epix.
 In Australia, the series is streamed on the service Stan.

 The second series premiered on 9 July 2023 on MGM+ in the US, on 10 July in Australia, and on 8 September in Italy and the UK.